Karen McCarron: Trial and aftermath

 adoption.
 After a week-long trial, she was convicted of first degree murder, obstruction of justice, and concealing a homicidal death on January 17, 2008.
 Frank-McCarron was sentenced to 36 years in prison, 30 months of supervised release after her prison term and was ordered to pay a $25,000 penalty to the state of Illinois.

 Paul filed for divorce from Frank-McCarron in Tazewell County, Illinois Circuit Court in 2006, citing "extreme and repeated mental cruelty."
 Frank-McCarron's parents Walter and Edna sued Frank-McCarron for money they loaned her for attorney fees during her January murder trial, and her parents won the lawsuit against her in December 2008.

 In 2010, Frank-McCarron appealed her conviction to an Illinois appellate court but the appellate court upheld the original conviction.
 In August 2011, Frank-McCarron filed a petition for a new trial.
 In November 2011, her petition for a new trial was denied.
 She is serving her sentence at Logan Correctional Center in Lincoln, Illinois.

 Media coverage and activist response

 News articles and weblogs have emphasized the difficulties in raising a child with autism, and some suggested that Frank-McCarron may have been stressed by lack of support and dealing with Katherine's autism—even though at the time of Katie's murder, she had two paid, "full-time caregivers" in addition to being in a home with Frank-McCarron, Walter and Edna Frank and her younger sister.
 Katie's paternal grandfather, Michael McCarron, said:

-Some autistic people rallied in favor of a conviction of Frank-McCarron, and Katie's death garnered intense scrutiny within the autism rights movement and among disability advocates.
+A lot of autistic people rallied in favor of a conviction of Frank-McCarron, and Katie's death garnered intense scrutiny within the autism rights movement and among disability advocates.
 Autism Hub held a memorial on May 24 and the disability rights group Not Dead Yet led the charge to reveal the facts of the case.
 The local media responded to advocates that criticize them for sympathetic reporting towards alleged perpetrators.